charliehawley/MP3-PyCLI_2/README.md

 ### Enter procedural generation, a way of producing 'randomized' worlds from stable rules.
 ### This is the world of Rogue, the original Roguelike game that bore an entire genre.
 ### It gave gamers something they had never seen before.
 A game with agency and a life of its own.
-### Now, 40 years later, entropy has flaunted its inescapable will and laid waste to the optimism of the 20th Century.
+### Now, 40 years later, entropy has flaunted its inescapable will and laid waste to the already waning optimism of the mid 20th Century.
 ### The only cure?
 Surrendering yourself to endless possibility.
 ### How will you fare in the bloody world of GONE ROGUE?
 ___